 - Start the tunnel connection: fze tunnel start --endPoint string (The string is your Proxy endpoint provided to you from Support.)

-During the Start command you also have the option of setting the number of parallel connections with the flag --noConnections int (The int is the number of connections you wish to open with a maximum of 12.
+During the Start command you also have the option of setting the number of parallel connections with the flag --noConnections int (The int is the number of connections you wish to open, up to 12.
 By default, including not using this flag, one connection will open.)

-- Stop the tunnel connection: fze tunnel stop (As noted above, the tunnel will remain open and active as long as the computer does not go to sleep.)
+- Stop the tunnel connection: fze tunnel stop (If multiple connections are open, it will take up to 60 seconds to disconnect.
+Also, as noted above, the tunnel will remain open and active as long as the computer does not go to sleep.)